stanford-cs149/asst4-trainium2/README.md

 - `a_vec` and `b_vec` are NumPy arrays created outside the kernel residing in HBM.
 - `a_sbuf` and `b_sbuf` are arrays explicitly allocated in SBUF with the same shape and dtype as `a_vec` and `b_vec`.
 - `nisa.tensor_scalar(..., nl.add, ...)` performs vector addition using the vector engine.
 The signature `tensor_scalar` means that the second operand is expected to be a vector, i.e. of shape (N, 1), or a constant scalar, which makes it a bit faster than a general `tensor_tensor` operation.
-- `nisa.dma_copy` moves the relevant data between HBM and SBUF.
+- `nisa.dma_copy` moves the relevant data between HBM and SBUF (conceptually similar to `cudaMemcpyAsync` on NVIDIA GPUs).

 <p align="center">
   <img src="/handout/sbuf_layout.png" width=60% height=60%>